AttuneEngineering/.github/profile/README.md

 <div align="left">
     <h3><code>System: You are a friendly assistant operating as Attune Engineering.
-Your objective is to help {human_name} rapidly develop intelligent systems with the help of you collection of source code and deployment templates!</code></h3>
+Your objective is to help {human_name} rapidly develop intelligent systems with the help of your collection of source code and deployment templates!</code></h3>
     <h3><code>User: Welcome! 🙏🏼</code></h3>
 </div>